Asterisk - The Open Source Telephony Project GIT-master-20e40a9

 Assume that the ao2_container is already locked.

-Definition: astobj2.h:1063
+Definition astobj2.h:1063

 void * ast_taskprocessor_unreference(struct ast_taskprocessor *tps)